 Buying a new laptop for middle school and high school students can be a challenge.
 With online learning and virtual classes becoming the norm, it’s important to have a high-quality laptop that will meet all of the needs of your child’s school.
 You need a laptop that will be compatible with the software that the school provides as well as be fast enough to make sure your child can actually complete their homework.

-While a desktop computer could certainly work, the mobility that a laptop provides (and the default included features such as a webcam) make a laptop the ideal choice for middle and high school students.
+While a desktop computer could certainly work, the mobility that a laptop provides (and the default included features such as a webcam) makes a laptop the ideal choice for middle and high school students, especially if your student has to be remote at least some of the time.
 The following guide of best laptops for middle school and high school students is geared towards students who need lightweight laptop options to carry around the house.